wangdefa/Leetcode/README.md

 The fifth part of this book will be linked list;

-The sixed part of this book will be binary trees;
+The sixed part of this book will be binary search trees;

+The seventh part of this book will be exhaustive search;

-The seventh part of this book will be dynamic programming;
+The eighth part of this book will be dynamic programming;

-The eighth part of this book will be graph;
+The ninth part of this book will be graph;

 The tenth part of this book will be data structure;